timcera/wdmtoolbox/docsrc/index.rst

 Simulation Program - FORTRAN (HSPF) and Better Assessment Science Integrating point and Non-point Sources (BASINS).

-'wdmtoolbox' will work with Python 2.7+ and 3.3+.
+'wdmtoolbox' will work with Python 3.6+.

 Table of Contents
 -----------------